 The resulting VAF values are shown in Figure 6.
 In all trials except trial 8 the VAF values are greater than 90%, showing that the new model explains the results very well.
 The VAF is significantly lower for trial 8, which may indicate that the model fits less well for pure target-following tasks.
-The VAF values found using a single set of parameter values to fit all the trials are very close to the values found using separate sets of parameter values for each trial, which shows that a fixed-parameter model can predict pilot control behaviour under a range of conditions.
+The VAF values found using a single set of parameter values to fit all the trials are very close to the values found using separate parameter values, which shows that a fixed-parameter model can predict pilot control behaviour under a range of conditions.